 As Japan today strives to focus on its recovery from the devastating Great East Japan Earthquake two years ago, the tragedy of those who were persecuted in the name of futei senjin might have been forgotten in the midst of post-quake "reconstruction" campaign.
 However, as we commemorate the ninetieth anniversary of the Great Kantō Earthquake this year, there seem to be some important lessons we can take from the post-Kantō earthquake situation.
-Fear, imagination, and sense of shame can work powerfully in the minds of the people who lived through the traumatic natural and man-made

-Japan testifying the long lasting legacies of imperialism and colonialism in the contemporary era.
+Fear, imagination, and sense of shame can work powerfully in the minds of kenkanron (Korea bashing discourse) as well as the negative images attached to zainichi Koreans continue to reveal the fear of the subversive Koreans in postwar Japan testifying the long lasting legacies of imperialism and colonialism in the contemporary era.